Man sitting on porch with cap and white and gray dog

 Yee, a sensitive and disciplined writer with exceptional curiosity and empathy, was passionate about local news.
 In that vein, we welcome applicants who are working to strengthen their storytelling and make deeper connections with their local communities.

-The application is available at tinyurl.com/GregYee2023 and the deadline is June 2, 2023.
+The application is available at in this Google Form.
+The deadline is Dec.
+6, 2024.

 To contribute, click the yellow “donate” button below and please include “Greg Yee” in the “notes” fields.
 If you have any questions, or would like details for donating by check, contact gregyeescholarship@gmail.com.